|

 I knew I wanted to make a table runner using a cute little bundle of red 2 1/2″ strips I bought last fall in Wisconsin.
 I had also seen a block that I really liked on several blogs and I couldn’t wait to create something that was similar to it.

-I knew I was going to do some applique on the block so the first thing to do is create a new block clicking on EasyDraw + PatchDraw.
+I wanted to do some applique on the block so the first thing I did was create a new block clicking on EasyDraw + PatchDraw.
 This will allow you to add the applique after you design your pieced block.

 Now my table runner is an odd size…..finished it is 18 x 42 but if I wanted to separate the design blocks I get something like this.